“There’s no such thing as lasting forever, Elliot. Even if you’re immortal. All there is, is tonight.”

 “Baba Yaga saw this and wept.
 She knew the vampire would make her his slave, a thrall to his desires.
 She could not bear to contemplate this.
 Once more she reached into the darkness, and this time, she brought forth all that she feared.”

 “There are no witnesses to the battle, for all within a thousand miles was utterly laid waste.
 Epics recount glorious blows delivered by both sides and cunning deceits orchestrated by both contestants.
 No one knows for sure what happened.
 All that is known is that Absimiliard never came for his childe again.
-Baba Yaga knew that the old one did not reside in Russian soil, for the land itself told her that.”
+Baba Yaga knew the old one did not reside in Russian soil, for the land itself told her that.”

 “But the land wept, for the great Baba Yaga was no longer Russia’s protector.
 Baba Yaga had unleashed evil upon the land and become everything she despised.
 Yet she decided the Motherland would not be rid of her so easily.
 The earth shunned her, but she could still command it.
 The animals fled from her, but she could call them back.
 Her magic was changed but was still mighty.”